The Benefits Of Laughter: What Can Laughing Do For Your Physical And Mental Health?

 Stress can be both mental and physical.
 Although some stress is inevitable, prolonged or severe stress can have extreme health detriments that range from a higher likelihood that you'll have a heart attack to an increased risk of getting into a car accident.
 Laughter lowers cortisol levels and is an excellent way to relieve stress.

 Laughter supports your heart health, which is true in more ways than one.
-Studies indicate that it can lower blood pressure, increase blood flow, reduce stroke risk, and even decrease heart disease risk.
+Studies indicate that it can lower blood pressure, increase heart rate and blood flow, reduce stroke risk, and even decrease heart disease risk.

 Laughter can help with pain perception and management